+Photos of the Building Materials, are in the photos attached.
 This may have been caused by water damage, moisture and/or general wear and tear.
-We highly recommend replacement or repair (which ever is appropriate and cost effective) of the items as per the photos attached.
+Replacement or repair (which ever is appropriate and cost effective) is up to you of the items attached.

 Pre-Purchase Inspections DO NOT require us to note in the reports Worn / Aged and/or Damaged materials and repairs are generally at the owners discretion.
 Items like worn and damaged kitchens, door handles, damaged floor tiles, painting, etc, again is at the owners discretion.
 Items like cracked glass mirrors, cracked glass windows and windows not operation smoothly are defects that should be repaired by the appropriate trades.